kora-projects/kora-docs/mkdocs/docs/en/documentation/general.md

 - Using the most efficient implementations for integrations
 - Encouraging and using effective programming practices and natural language constructs

+For a step-by-step walkthrough before the reference details, see [Creating Your First Kora Application](../guides/getting-started.md) and [Dependency Injection Introduction](../guides/dependency-injection-introduction.md).

 ## Annotation Handlers { #annotation-handlers }

 The main pillar on which the Kora framework is built is annotation processors.